BertrandLecoeur/vix-options-bergomi-pricing-and-calibration/README.md

 Pricing and calibration of VIX options under Bergomi forward variance models.

-This project was developed as a Master's thesis in Quantitative Finance and focuses on the pricing of VIX derivatives using forward variance curve models introduced by Lorenzo Bergomi.

----

 ## Project Overview

-The objective is to model, price and calibrate VIX options using:

-- Bergomi One-Factor Model
-- Exponential Mixture Bergomi Model
-- Monte Carlo Simulation
-- Implied Volatility Extraction
-- Market Smile Calibration

-The project investigates the ability of forward variance models to reproduce the observed positive skew of VIX implied volatility smiles.
+This project investigates the pricing and calibration of VIX options using forward variance models introduced by Lorenzo Bergomi.

+The objective is to:

+- Simulate forward variance dynamics
+- Price VIX futures and options
+- Compute implied volatilities
+- Reproduce VIX volatility smiles
+- Calibrate model parameters to market data

 ---

 ## Mathematical Framework

+### Bergomi One-Factor Model

-The forward variance process is modeled as:
+The forward variance follows:

-\[
-d\xi_t^T = \xi_t^T \phi(T-t)dW_t
-\]

-with

-\[
-\phi(\tau)=\omega e^{-k\tau}
-\]

-for the classical Bergomi model.
+dξ(t,T) = ξ(t,T) × φ(T−t) × dW(t)

+where

+φ(τ) = ω × exp(−kτ)

+Parameters:

+- ω : volatility of variance
+- k : mean reversion speed
+- 1/k : characteristic time scale

+---

+### Exponential Mixture Extension

-The extension considered in this work introduces a mixture of exponentials:
+To better reproduce observed VIX smiles, the model is extended using a mixture of exponentials:

-\[
-\xi_t^T =
-\xi_0^T
-\Big[
-(1-\gamma)G_1
-+
-\gamma G_2
-\Big]
-\]

-allowing the model to generate significantly steeper VIX volatility smiles.
+ξ(t,T) = ξ(0,T) × [(1−γ)G₁ + γG₂]

+where:

+- G₁ and G₂ are lognormal factors
+- γ controls the weight of each factor
+- ω₁ and ω₂ represent two different volatility scales

+This extension generates significantly steeper positive skew, closer to market observations.

 ---